dppeak/update-ios-plist-action/README.md

 # Update iOS Plist

-This action update the `CFBundleIdentifier`, `CFBundleName` and `CFBundleDisplayName` properties of the Info.plist file for your iOS projects.
+This action update or add a custom key in the Info.plist file for your iOS projects.

 ## Inputs